Setting up a service for the licensing server

 Set up a service to automatically start the Unity Licensing Server on startup.

-Read time 5 minutesLast updated a day ago
+Read time 5 minutesLast updated 21 days ago

 This task is part of the end-to-end process for setting up the Unity Licensing Server.
 After you have tested the licensing server, you can set up a service to automatically start the licensing server on startup.
 You can also manually pause, stop, and restart the process.
 Although optional, setting up a service to run the licensing server process is a recommended best practice.
 After you set up this service, be sure to back up the licensing server configuration.
 Refer to Backing up and restoring.